HIPAA Security Risk Assessment Checklist for Small Practices

 Where D3rx fits

-The D3rx Compliance Binder organizes SRA answers, asset inventory, threat list, addressable-spec decision memos, and supporting evidence in one place, with timestamps and report history.
+The D3rx Security Risk Analysis organizes SRA answers, asset inventory, threat list, addressable-spec decision memos, and supporting evidence into one audit-ready binder, with timestamps and report history.
 It produces point-in-time assessment materials and keeps the evidence together when you need to hand it over.
 It does not certify compliance, provide legal advice, or guarantee an OCR audit outcome.
 The analysis and the decisions are still yours.

 If you can produce, on 24 hours notice, a dated SRA narrative, an asset inventory, a threat list with likelihood and impact, a remediation plan with owners, and decision memos for every addressable spec you did not implement, you are ahead of most small practices.
 That is the bar to aim at.